ASHA FAMILY SERVICES, INC.

 What we believe...

-The Asha Project, Inc. (Asha) believes in the existence and provision of culturally specific methods to better address the elimination of gender-based violence including the sexual exploitation of women and children in African American communities.
-Our belief is that in order to adequately address family and intimate partner violence and promote healthy living, we must address the truths of historical and daily life trauma experiences of the community.
-Further, we believe that we must simultaneously confront intersecting racialized socioeconomic and other factors that contribute to or aggravate violence and abuse between intimates, in homes and in the community.
+Asha Family Services, Inc. (Asha) believes in the provision of compassionate, nonjudgemental care and support to better address the elimination of domestic violence, intimate partner violence (IPV) and sexual assault including the sexual exploitation of women and children residing in communities of need and hold harm-doers accountable.
+We also prioritize services for Older Adults experiencing abuse and violence.
+Our belief is that in order to adequately address family and intimate partner violence and promote healthy living, we must simultaneously provide services for those who use violence in the home and in relationships.
+We must consider in all cases, the history of adverse childhood experiences (ACEs) and adulthood adverse community experiences.
+Further, we must consider the socioeconomic and other factors that can contribute to or aggravate violence and abuse between intimates, in homes and in the community.

 Anger management and Parenting Classes

-Here at The Asha Project, we take a non-judgmental approach with self enrolled and mandated anger management and parenting class.
-Our classes are crafted to fit your cultural and gendered needs.
+Here at Asha Family Services, Inc., we take a non-judgmental approach with self-enrolled and mandated anger management and parenting classes.
+Our classes are crafted to fit cultural and gendered needs.
 We're here to help and serve!

 Human Sex Trafficking Help